mychan24/restinginpca/res_MuSu/7_[NA, c, HMFA]/MSC0102/MuSu__NA,_c,_HMFA_.md

   - Centering: across sessions (rows) (i.e., the columns are centered)

-  - Normalizing: HMFA-normalized subtable for each network edge then for each subject
+  - Normalizing: HMFA-normalized subtable for each network edge then each subject

 Then, the preprocessed data are decomposed by the SVD: